C38C/open_spectral_sensing/README.md

 <h2 id="capturing-data">Capturing Data</h2>

-There are three ways to capture data using the sensor.
+There are two ways to capture data using the sensor.

-<h3>Automatic</h3>
+<h3>Automatic and Manual Capture</h3>

+<h4>Automatic</h4>

 Automatic capture is when you plug in the device, and start recording via the ```START_RECORDING``` menu option in ```dock.py```.
 The recording interval must be set.
 Recording will last until stopped via the dock program, or if power is lost.

-<h3>Manual capture</h3>
+<h4>Manual Capture</h4>

-With the device plugged in and connected to the dock program, you can initiate a datapoint capture by selecting ```[2] MANUAL_CAPTURE```.
+With the device plugged in and connected to the dock program, you can initiate a data point capture by selecting ```[2] MANUAL_CAPTURE```.
 A recording interval does not need to be set for this mode.
 The device will capture one measurement and save it to device memory.

-With this feature, you can also preview a graph of the datapoint once captured.
+With this feature, you can also preview a graph of the data point once captured.

+<h3>Reading Data</h3>

+Data is stored in a CSV file on the microSD card.
+Data can be read directly from the microSD card, or through the ```EXPORT_ALL``` option via the dock program.

 <h2 id="build-guide">Build Guide</h2>